EcoRI-G/bh-triple-kl-gr-suppression/README.md

 ## Overview

-This project investigates the dynamical evolution of hierarchical black hole triple systems using direct N-body simulations.
+This project investigates the dynamical evolution of hierarchical black hole triple systems using direct n-body simulations.
 The primary focus is on the competition between:

 - Kozai–Lidov (KL) oscillations
 - Relativistic apsidal precession